smartdevicelink/sdl_evolution/proposals/0139-apt-clarification.md

 ## Alternatives considered

-Instead of fixing the channel number to 1, extend `AudioPassThruCapabilities` struct to include channel number information.
+Instead of fixing the audio stream to be monaural, extend `AudioPassThruCapabilities` struct to include information of the number of channels in the audio stream.
 The author did not investigate whether this change keeps backward compatibility.
-If the channel number is required, another proposal can be developed in future.
+If such information is required, another proposal can be developed in future.